AanZee/harbour/site/docs/_components/heading-group.md

 ### Emphasis

-The emphasys class is used to highlight a certain piece of text to draw the attention of the user.
+The emphasis class is used to highlight a certain piece of text to draw the attention of the user.
 For example a price or a USP.

 ## Available modifiers